This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Chulia Street Night Hawker Stalls

-Love Lane
+12. Love Lane

-FURTHER READING – The perfect 2 week Malaysia itinerary and travel guide
+YOU MIGHT LIKE – The perfect 2 week Malaysia itinerary and travel guide

 Kek Lok Si temple

-Komtar Tower
+Komtar Tower Penang

 Pinang Peranakan Mansion

-Khoo Kongsi
+16. Khoo Kongsi

-Fort Cornwallis
+Fort Cornwallis Penang

-Free Georgetown Penang walking tour
+18. Free Georgetown Penang walking tour (currently unavailable)

-Free 90 minute walking tours are run by the tourist information centre every Saturday, Tuesday and Thursday at 10.30am and are a perfect introduction to historical Georgetown Penang.
 The booking system is a little odd – you have to arrive early on the day of the tour to claim your place, and then return at the appointed time (you cannot book the day in advance).
-We recommend you definitely do this as they limit guests to around 20 people per group.
-Tipping is greatly appreciated at the end of the tour.

 Other fun things to do in Georgetown / Penang